open-sdg/open-sdg/docs/open-sdg-features.md

 For guidance on how to add more pages to the menu, see the [*menu* section of the Configuration page](https://open-sdg.readthedocs.io/en/latest/configuration/#menu).

 For guidance on how to create new pages, see [XX]().

+## Filter by disaggregation
+Open SDG platforms allow data to be displayed in a way in which it can be filtered by disaggregation.
+This allows user to compare different breakdowns for a particular indicator.

+An example of providing disaggregation filtering is [indicator 5.2.2 on the UK site](https://sustainabledevelopment-uk.github.io/5-2-2/).

+This feature is configured with the data files.
+For guidance on how to provide disaggregation filtering, see the [Data format page](https://open-sdg.readthedocs.io/en/latest/data-format/).